MarkWinkler/MarkWinkler.github.io/README.md

 This seemed to do the trick, only it was making the images larger despite my commits, where I specifically made the images smaller.

-To overcome this I have looked online and found forum posts stating that HTML works within GiTHub's Readme file.
+To overcome this, I have looked online and found forum posts stating that HTML works within GiTHub's Readme file.
 So I went ahead and changed the syntax to the following:
 `<img src="(https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Mobile-Wireframe.jpg" width="572">`
 The width directly corresponds to the actual widht of the image.